-The WrapStack function allows advanced users to perform bulk operations on wrap instances.
-Users can insert new instances, update existing instances, or add fields to a wrap.
-This can save considerable time when many new instances need to be created regularly, e.g. for daily inspection, or when the same change needs to be done to many or all wrap instances.
+The WrapStack function allows advanced users to perform bulk operations on wraps.
+Users can insert new wraps, update existing wraps, or add fields to a wrap template.
+This can save considerable time when many new wraps need to be created regularly, e.g. for daily inspection, or when the same change needs to be done to many or all wraps.

-When wrap instances are used to document work that is repeated regularly, users may have to enter the same data over and over again.
+When wraps are used to document work that is repeated regularly, users may have to enter the same data over and over again.
 WrapStack offers a simple structure for automation of such monotonous processes, where users can easily prefill or prepopulate the database with all the necessary checklists.

-WrapStack can also be used to assign a new value to one or more fields in existing wrap instances, or add one or more new fields to all wrap instances.
+WrapStack can also be used to assign a new value to one or more fields in existing wraps, or add one or more new fields to all wraps.

 You can manually create a static list of the Unique Keys that are to be inserted or updated in bulk.
-If the operation affects several instances, it may be easier to create a MyWraps report that contains all the Unique Keys that you want to participate in the bulk operation.
-Driven by the Unique Keys in the MyWraps report, WrapStack automatically inserts new or updates existing instances in the target wrap with the field contents you have provided.
+If the operation affects several wraps, it may be easier to create a MyWraps report that contains all the Unique Keys that you want to participate in the bulk operation.
+Driven by the Unique Keys in the MyWraps report, WrapStack automatically inserts new or updates existing target wraps with the field contents you have provided.

 Example: At the beginning of a day, it is known what trains will arrive at a depot for inspection.
-A WrapStack job is used to create a new instance of a daily inspection checklist for each carriage in each train that arrives at the depot.
+A WrapStack job is used to create a new daily inspection checklist wrap for each carriage in each train that arrives at the depot.
 The correct checklist is used for each type of carriage in the train.

 When WrapStack enqueues a job, you can log the event in the Audit Trail.